70.7 F

 Liz Carter, chair of the Loudoun County Democratic Committee, was also contacted for comment but did not respond.

-Scott Pio, Chair of the Loudoun County Republican Committee, said he was puzzled as to why a lawyer would not know the law with regard to serving as an election officer, especially considering the fact that she has actively campaigned during election seasons for several years.
+Pio, Chair of the Loudoun County Committee, said he was puzzled as to why a lawyer would not know the law with regard to serving as an election officer, especially considering the fact that she has actively campaigned during election seasons for several years.

 When the School Board members came onto the Board, they were given instructions for what is prohibited conduct in accordance with state and local law, according to several school board members.